 - Print out this syllabus and annotate it, indicating anything you have questions about.
-Upload to your DROP BOX for extra credit. - Print out the weekly assignments schedule and schedule your time responsibly. - Familiarize yourself with our Laulima class site; I will continue to add valuable resources, which I will note in ANNOUNCEMENTS. - Complete all assignments on time. - Study examples and follow the best practices modeled. - Post questions to the "Questions" forum.
+Upload to your DROP BOX. - Print out the weekly assignments schedule and schedule your time responsibly.
+(Google Calendar works well.) - Familiarize yourself with our Laulima class site; I will continue to add valuable resources, which I will note in ANNOUNCEMENTS. - Complete all assignments on time. - Study examples and follow the best practices modeled. - Post questions to the "Questions" forum.
 The Questions and Insights Forum provides an opportunity for you to reach out to your peers for support or clarification. - Help one another by responding to the posted questions.
-You will learn more from answering peers' questions than from reading and studying in isolation. - Even though we are practicing social distancing for everyone's health and safety and are unable to meet in person, we will meet in Zoom sessions as a class, in small groups, and in individual conferences.
+You will learn more from answering peers' questions than from reading and studying in isolation. - As an in-person class, we will adhere to the campus guidelines regarding distancing and masking.
+If you feel sick, join us via Zoom.
+Attendance is important.